International Alliance of Research Universities (IARU)

 |IARU-Santander GSP Scholarships:||As part of their social responsibility programme, Santander has partnered with IARU to award scholarships to outstanding students attending any of the GSPs.
 There are at least nine scholarships of up to $2,000 available.|

-Two scholarships of £2,600 provided by the Victor and William Fung Foundation are available for students attending a IARU GSP course at Peking University.
+Three scholarships of £2,600 provided by the Victor and William Fung Foundation are available for students attending an IARU GSP course at Peking University.

 How to apply

 - The application deadline is 17 March 2017.